JohnFear/JohnFear/docs/howToCapture.md

 # How to capture
-Now finally we will introduce you how to sniff and capture can bus data.
-For this we used a [CANable PRO][1] board with candlelight firmware in compination with [wireshark][2].

-## Connector
-Please see your Hardware [page](./hardware.md) and prepare everything properly.
+This chaper shows how we captured the CAN data with the [CANable PRO][1] board.
+Please take a look at the [hardware chapter](./hardware.md) for more information about the board as well as the firmware and the computer.

+To start the capturing, proceed with the following steps!

-## Interface
+## Step 1: Interface
-If your connector is prepared please connect it to your pc.
-Now we need to bring the native (with candlelight) can device up.
-Within this step we define the baudrate.
+Make sure that the board as well as the wiring is setup correctly before you proceed.

+First, connect the board to the computer (NOT TO THE TRAKTOR).
+To enable the device (candlelight firmware), the following commands can be used:

 ```
   # command generic